 Low-interest Rates & Cheap Debt Availability

 One of the primary causes of the bubble is the cheaper availability of debt.
 Whenever there is a bubble burst, the most affected ones are the highly leveraged companies.
 It is true and happens so when banks and institutions provide credit without a thorough background check.
 Or when cheaper debt is easily available.
-Availability of funds at lower interest rates excites and entices businesses to borrow more.
-And the same phenomenon applies to consumers where they use this to buy more and more or consume more.
+The availability of funds at lower interest rates excites and entices businesses to borrow more.
+And the same phenomenon applies to consumers who they use this to buy more and more or consume more.
 Lower interest rates will induce consumers to save less and consume more.
 Increased prices of stocks and increasing security indexes allure the public to shift/withdraw their funds from traditional investments to the stock market.

-Alex A Weber, former president of Deutsche Bank says and we quote: “The past has shown that an overly generous provision of liquidity in global financial markets in connection with a very low level of interest rates promotes the formation of asset-price bubbles.”
+Alex A Weber, former president of Deutsche Bank, says, and we quote: “The past has shown that an overly generous provision of liquidity in global financial markets in connection with a very low level of interest rates promotes the formation of asset-price bubbles.”

 Supply Shortage – Actual or Artificial

 A separate segment of finance studies the psychology of investors.
-It attempts to interpret and analyze their investing patterns, their reactions to market hypes, their reactions to likely losses and gains.
+It attempts to interpret and analyze their investing patterns, their reactions to market hypes, and their reactions to likely losses and gains.
 Many socio-psychological factors also play a major role in forming a financial or economic bubble.
-Even when the prices are surging, investors line up to buy within line with the concept of “Fear of Missing Out (FOMO)”
+Even when the prices are surging, investors line up to buy within line with the concept of “Fear of Missing Out (FOMO).”

-One of the most typical examples is – “Herding or Herd Behavior”.
+One of the most typical examples is – “Herding or Herd Behavior.”
 Herding is a term that defines the actions and behavior of investors who follow that one big/celebrity investor whom they trust or believe the most.
-If one reputed investor says ‘X stock is going to perform well all of the followers of that investor are going to replicate his actions.
+If one reputed investor says ‘X stock is going to perform well, all of the followers of that investor are going to replicate his actions.
 Furthermore, when one sees the quick rise in prices of the asset/commodity/stock, then he also gets an emotional and psychological influence.
-And the investor joins the crowd in buying more such assets at the current prices, to derive a quick profit.
+And the investor joins the crowd in buying more such assets at the current prices to derive a quick profit.
 This is the herd mentality or the herd behavior that further pushes the prices of the asset beyond its reasonable value.

-We can explain this through another theory, called the ‘Fools theory’.
+We can explain this through another theory, called the ‘Fools theory’‘.
 It says, one fool will try and make profits from rising prices.
 One person will sell an overpriced asset; another person will buy from him to sell it to another person at further high prices and make a profit.
-And this way the cycle continues and the asset’s price will continue to rise and the newer and newer investor will continue to buy at higher prices.
+And this way, the cycle continues, and the asset’s price will continue to rise, and the newer and newer investor will continue to buy at higher prices.
 However, all this comes to a peak point where there are no buyers and only sellers.
-This will lead to a sharp decrease in prices and thereby the bubble formed around this asset ultimately burst.
+This will lead to a sharp decrease in prices, and thereby the bubble formed around this asset ultimately burst.